P-R-E-Z/plogr/CONTRIBUTING.md

 ### Packaging

-To make it easier for users to install `prez-pkglog` on other systems, I encourage contributions of packaging templates.
+To make it easier for users to install `plogr` on other systems, I encourage contributions of packaging templates.
 These should be placed in the `packaging/` directory, in a subdirectory named after the distribution (e.g., `packaging/suse/`).

 I have existing examples for Arch Linux (`packaging/archlinux/`) and Debian (`packaging/debian/`) that can be used as a reference.
 These templates provide a starting point for creating native packages (`.pkg.tar.zst`, `.deb`, etc.) and setting up any necessary hooks for the native package manager.